 Space to Give Breathing Room

-As mentioned, whenever I work at the Perk, I complete brainstorming and first drafts only.
+As mentioned, whenever I work at one of the coffee shops in Mission, I complete brainstorming and first drafts only.
 It is a creative space, not a fine-tuning one, which helps remove the need for “perfection.”
 Rather, I have a space dedicated to editing my brain dumps and drafts.
 This physical separation of spaces ends up providing, as Woody Bendell calls it, temporal space.
 This is where you create the first draft and let it breathe for a few days (or months…years even), letting the ideas percolate further for you to then enhance.
 Many creatives find that to allow their work to be fully realized, they must have time between “finishing” and sending off to wherever it needs to be.
 This allows time for ideas to grow/change/deepen, allowing one to add to them if needed prior to presenting.

 How this helps you enhance your creativity: gives you the time to create, reflect, and adjust to ensure items support your business brand.